xi/apca-introduction/analysis.md

 for accessibility.
 Different humans have different needs, and different situations require different kinds of support.

-In the context of color contrast, vision impairments, ambient light, and screen settings can all have a pronounced impact on legibility.
+This is also the case in the context of color contrast: vision impairments, ambient light, and screen settings can all have a pronounced impact on legibility.
 None of these are known beforehand by website authors, so the rules provided by WCAG need to work regardless of these factors.

 Faced with the question whether it wanted to give precise instructions (that might not be ideal in every situation) or give nuanced but ultimately vague